-\textit{Theoretical background}---The first part of this letter has been devoted to the equations of spin motion under action of torque forces, which are required to solve the magnon spectra.
-Consider $N$ spins each of magnitude $S$ in 1D periodic cell.
-By adopting only the 1st nearest neighbor (NN) interactions, the Heisenberg Hamiltonian is written to be
+We introduce the time evolution of a spin under the action of torque forces, which is required to solve the magnon spectrum.
+Consider $N$ spins each of magnitude $S$ in a 1D periodic cell.
+By adopting the 1st NN interactions, the Heisenberg Hamiltonian is written as

 Here $\hbar \mathbf{S}_p$ is the spin angular momentum at site $p$.
 The interactions on the $p$th spin are

 where $\boldsymbol{\mu}_p = -g \mu_\text{B} \mathbf{S}_p$ and $\mathbf{B}_p = -(2J/g\mu_\text{B}) (\mathbf{S}_{p-1} + \mathbf{S}_{p+1})$ are the magnetic moment and effective magnetic field at site $p$, respectively.
 The time-dependent dynamics of $\hbar \mathbf{S}_p$ is defined by the torque $\boldsymbol{\mu}_p \times \mathbf{B}_p$ as